simov/styler/README.md

 You need to refresh your site at least once after running the server to establish the connection.

 ##Future
-At this point I don't plan to do anything more than fixes.
+At this point I don't plan to do anything more than bugfixes.